- If the phone is not showing up on your PC, you might have a problem with the USB connection.

 - Check if your Android device is now recognized.

-Solution 6 – Connect your Android phone as USB Mass Storage device
+6. Connect your Android phone as a USB Mass Storage device

-- On your Phone go to Settings > More Settings.
+- On your Phone go to Settings and select More Settings.

 - Chose USB utilities and tap Connect Storage to PC.